Why you need to register and sign in for BBC iPlayer

 Formerly known as BBC iD, a BBC account has been a feature of bbc.co.uk for some time.
 You can register on the site and have your bbc.co.uk homepage customised to your own interests, including localised information, such as the weather.

-The same account is now being used to sign into iPlayer and other online services.
+The same account is used to sign into iPlayer and other online services.

 Is a BBC account free?

-A BBC account is totally free to sign up for.
-You need to pay the TV licence fee, which costs £147 a year, in order to watch BBC iPlayer or any other TV programming in the UK, but that is required to legally watch television in this country, even if you never use iPlayer.
+A BBC account is totally free to sign up forif you're in the UK.
+You need to pay the TV licence fee, which costs £159 a year, in order to watch BBC iPlayer or any other TV programming in the UK, but that is required to legally watch television in this country, even if you never use iPlayer.

 How do I get a BBC account?